bartnic1/Battleship/README.md

 Placement Board:
 - Should show two boards: Player board, initially empty Opponent board, initially empty
 - Show ships available for placement along bottom of screen
-- Can drag and drop or define placement by clicking on grids
+- Can drag and drop or define placement by clicking on grid
-- Some tool to decide who goes first
+- Some mechanism to decide who goes first
 - Start game button once ships placed (links to Main Board) --> Will log to screen that one must place all ships before user can start --> Can include back to main menu button